Growth and diversification of Cobbs Group continues after win in first ever SLTN Awards

 ‘WHERE is the Loch Ness Monster?’, a tourist asks Willie Cameron when SLTN meets him outside the Loch Ness Clansman Hotel on the banks of the loch.

-It’s certainly not the first time the co-founder of Drumnadrochit-based hospitality, retail and bakery business Cobbs Group has been asked the whereabouts of the illusive Nessie.
+It’s certainly not the first time the co-founder of Drumnadrochit-based hospitality, retail and bakery business Cobbs Group has been asked the whereabouts of the elusive Nessie.

 And, while Scotland’s visitor demographic is quite different this year with restrictions on international travel as a result of the COVID-19 pandemic, the allure of the Loch Ness monster remains as strong as ever.

-It’s music to the ears of Willie, who, together with business partner Fraser Campbell and Fraser’s late wife Jackie, has built much of the business around the draw of the illusive creature.
+It’s music to the ears of Willie, who, together with business partner Fraser Campbell and Fraser’s late wife Jackie, has built much of the business around the draw of the elusive creature.

 Willie, who is known as ‘Mr Loch Ness’, is something of an authority on the area and its most famous resident; his police officer father, along with nine others, had what’s said to have been one of the longest sightings of something unexplained in the loch on 15th June 1965.